skylark-integration/skylark-darkroomjs/README.md

 # skylark-ui-imager
-The skylark image editor widget
+The skylark image editor widget, in development.